barbalet/caz/PLAN.md

     OUT  (POSE_FRAME_COMMIT),A
 ```

+## 3D Form And Asset Strategy

+CazMac should use a two-source body model:

+- Rigging source: OpenCat's simple URDF simulation model.
+This provides clean proportions, link names, joint hierarchy, origins, axes, and primitive body geometry suitable for a stable renderer and later physics work.
+- Visual source: Nybble STL parts.
+These provide recognizable cat-droid form language, especially head, ears, eyes, nose, mouth, spine, body plates, thighs, shanks, and base pieces.

+The URDF should drive animation.
+The STLs should be treated as surface detail, reference material, or optional per-link meshes after licensing and provenance are checked.

+Asset pipeline:

+1. Reference or import the OpenCat simple URDF into a CazMac asset source folder.
+2. Parse the URDF link and joint tree into an intermediate `CazRig` description.
+3. Map URDF joints onto the Caz 16-DOF joint indices.
+4. Normalize units, axes, and origins into the CazMac Metal coordinate convention.
+5. Generate a procedural fallback mesh from URDF boxes and capsules.
+6. Select Nybble STL parts only where they improve the cat silhouette or recognizable hardware form.
+7. Convert chosen STL parts into app-friendly assets such as OBJ, USDZ, or baked Metal vertex buffers.
+8. Attach converted mesh pieces to the matching rig links.
+9. Store source provenance, conversion settings, scale, orientation, and license notes beside generated assets.

+Do not animate a whole imported STL as one rigid object.
+Every visible mesh should either be generated from the rig or attached to a moving link controlled by `JOINT` and `POSE_FRAME`.

 ## Reflex Priority

 Reflexes should live below Caz behaviour and above the backend.
 They are not optional program logic; they are body survival rules.